androportal/anuduino-projects/1_Blink_LED/1_Blink_LED.rst

-	// the setup routine runs once when you press reset: void setup() {
+	// @Author_Nivedita,the setup routine runs once when you press reset: void setup() {
 	// initialize the digital pin as an output. pinMode(0, OUTPUT); //LED on Model